OilerNetwork/pitchlake-ui-new/README.md

 1. **Create Test Files**: Place your test files in the `__tests__` directory, mirroring the structure of your codebase.
 For example, tests for `VaultCard.tsx` should be in `__tests__/components/VaultCard/VaultCard.test.tsx`.

-2. **Mock Dependencies**: Use Jest to mock any hooks, context, or components that the component under test depends on.
+2. **Mock Dependencies**: Use Jest to mock any hooks/ context that the component under test depends on.
 This isolates the component and allows you to test it in isolation.

 3. **Use `mockHooks` Abstraction**: Create a `mockHooks` function to set up mock return values for hooks used in your component.
 This helps streamline the setup for each test case.